vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_code.md

 }
 ```

 We have added 4 handles to the main class, VkDevice, VkPhysicalDevice, VkInstance, VkDebugUtilsMessengerEXT.
+We are also adding a integer to hold the queue family for displaying images, which we will need to initialize.

 ## Instance